 An incandescent light bulb or lamp is a source of electric light produced by a filament heated by an electric current.
 Governments around the world are phasing out incandescent light bulbs in favor of more energy-efficient lighting alternatives, such as compact fluorescent light bulbs (CFLs).

-A unit of energy equal to the work done by a power of 1,000 watts operating for one hour.
-Ex: 1 kWh = ten 100 watt bulbs all burning at the same time for one hour 10 bulbs x 100 watts each x 1 hour = 1 kWh
+A unit or measure of electricity supply or consumption equaling 1,000 watts operating for one hour.
+Ex: 1 kWh = ten 100 watt bulbs all burning at the same time for one hour; 10 bulbs x 100 watts each x 1 hour = 1 kWh

 Local wires company